Like any piece of safety equipment, it's important to check your face mask regularly to make sure it's still doing its job to protect you.

-According to the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), wearing a face mask is one of the most important things we can do in the fight against COVID-19.
-Along with social distancing and hand-washing, everyone older than 2 should wear one in public settings (and when around people who don't live with them).
+After all, according to the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC), wearing a face mask is one of the most important things we can do in the fight against COVID-19.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic